 During 1966-67, a new, well-graded sports oval, canteen and seven new classrooms were opened (LTC).
-Our Kelly-Woodford Oval is the pride of our school and is highly valued by all our community. read the newspaper clipping form August 1966 to find out a little more.
+Our Kelly-Woodford Oval is the pride of our school and is highly valued by all our community.
+Read the newspaper clipping from August 1966 to find out a little more.

 In 1969-70, a library and multi-purpose room complex was built, then financed by a co-operative society.
 The school grounds were extensively landscaped and in 1989, the Children’s Courtyard between the 1875 and 1914 buildings was created.

 In 2007 work began to convert the LTC using locally raised funds created our Real Life Learning Centre which meant that students were provided with a contemporary flexible learning space to match their needs.
 Further enhancements included the construction of a veranda and, conversion of the old canteen into a multi purpose community room.
 This work and the gated entrance on Dickens Street was completed using a $150,000 Commonwealth Infrastructure Grant.

-Better Schools Today State Government funding in 2008 meant that we could build a big enough hall for community activities involving all students.
+Better Schools Today State Government funding in 2008 meant that we could build a big enough hall for community activities involving all students at that time.
 We call this the new King’s Hall.
 The connecting old Kings Hall has turned into a beautiful Performing Arts room, and kitchenette hosting the Before and After School Care Program.
-An Art room where the old Library used to be completes our new Performance Complex.
+An Art room, where the old Library used to be, completes our new Performance Complex.
 All this was made possible through the National School Pride grant of $150,000.

 In 2010 work began on our Manabi Centre which was funded by the Federal Government Economic Stimulus Package – Building the Education Revolution.
 Although it took a little longer to complete than expected a large cohort of excited Prep children moved in to their beautiful new space in February 2012.
 We now have 3 Prep classes and a Year 1 and a Year 2 class working in this space and it is an exciting learning hub for our school.